rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - A short training course offered by your employer or a contracted third party

 > TODO are the latter two sufficiently differentiated?
+> TODO Should there be something spcifically separating an online bootcamp/automated course from one taught by a person?

 ### Which best describes your course or activity?